T. Maheswaran: Assassination

 Maheswarn was going out with his " Kalanji" cocunt in one hand and clasping his daughter with other, at about 9.30 a.m, when the assassin made his move.
 He was standing on the steps outside the main entrance to the temple.
-The Killer moved closer as Maheswaran emerged an open fire.
+The killer moved closer as Maheswaran emerged and opened fire.
 Maheswaran fell with four bullet wounds in his chest and head.
 The cocunt turned red with his blood.

 He was shot dead by unknown gunman while attending the New Year prayers at Kotahena, Sivan Kovil around 10:35 local time (05:05 GMT) and later succumbed to his injuries at the Colombo General Hospital along with one Hindu pilgrim who was too attending to the prayers.
 He had escaped an earlier assassination attempt in 2004.
 UNP parliamentarians Johnston Fernando and Dayasiri Jayasekara accused the current government as responsible by saying that T. Maheswaran's plan to reveal Jaffna situation has led to his murder.
 The government has denied any responsibility.
 To the accusation that Douglas Devananda a cabinet minister and leader of the EPDP political party was involved in his murder and had previously threatened T. Maheswaran, Douglas had denied any responsibility.